DavidBlomeyer/BigLizardGnomeManagement/Project Map.md

 (Words !)
 Important Issue - This section of code has a known issue that needs fixed but is not critical.
 (Important but not Urgent)
 (Words !!!)
 Critical Issue - This section of code has a critical issue.
 (Important and Urgent)

+Known Issues/To Do For the Future -

+Some inputs (not using an input one example) can throw exceptions - (not mapped) or (handled) While Loops are left open by menus (not an issue here, but sloppy) Create and Update Commands work, but do not currently have coded confirmations Password, Access Level, and Log Functions Incomplete and Currently (V) Both "U"'s in the CRUD's currently work but are not used in the current Code Console.WriteLine "UI TEXT" is not 100% consistent - '.'s are sometimes there, sometimes not - (not mapped) Test Method basically unused.
+Does not save data - research bookmarked JSON libary Is not a free standing .exe
+Migrate Methods from Program UI to the Repos
+Maybe forms for UI
+Get more sleep

 AAR - (after action review)